White Fir Oil is another oil that reminds me of Christmas time. It is in a line of oils I call the Christmas tree oils.

 What is the ORAC Value?
 47,000 µTE/100g

-Why know about this number?
+What Does this Number Mean?
 ORAC stands for Oxygen Radical Absorbance Capacity.
 It tells you the antioxidant capacity of a food item.
-Antioxidants have shown to reduce the risk of age related conditions and cancer!
+Antioxidants have shown to reduce the risk of age related conditions!
 This was developed by the USDA researchers.
 For instance: Grapes =739; Clove = 1,078,700.
 Wow!
 The number for clove is NOT a typo!

 Most Interesting Historical Reference?